China sees drop in imported coronavirus cases but local infections rise

 China does not include patients with no clinical symptoms such as a cough or a fever in its tally of confirmed cases.

+Some of the new confirmed cases had been counted as asymptomatic previously.

-Reporting by Ryan Woo and Lusha Zhang; Additional reporting by Beijing newsroom; Editing by Tom Hogue and Stephen Coates
+Reporting by Ryan Woo, Lusha Zhang and Gabriel Crossley; Additional reporting by Beijing newsroom; Editing by Tom Hogue and Stephen Coates